 To check your sick pay entitlement, you should talk to your employer, and visit www.gov.uk/statutory-sick-pay for more information.

 The government is legislating for SSP to be paid from day 1, rather than day 4, of your absence from work if you are absent from work due to sickness or need to self isolate because of the coronavirus.
 Once the legislation has been passed, this will apply retrospectively from 13 March.
 You should talk to your employer if you are eligible for SSP and need to claim.

 From Friday 20 March onwards, those who have the coronavirus or are advised to self-isolate will be able to obtain an "isolation note" by visiting NHS 111 online and completing an online form, rather than visiting a doctor.
 For coronavirus cases this replaces the usual need to provide a 'fit note' after 7 days of sickness absence.
 Isolation notes will also be accepted by Jobcentre Plus as evidence of your inability to attend.

 Extension of Statutory Sick Pay to those who are self-isolating and those in the same household caring for self-isolaters - payable from day 1 not day 4.

 Contributory Employment and Support Allowance will now be available from day 1 not day 8 for eligible people unable to work because they are directly affected by the coronavirus or self-isolating.

 Who to contact: your employer or Jobcentre Plus

 - What if I am self-employed or not eligible for SSP?

-If you are not eligible for SSP - for example if you are self-employed or earning below the Lower Earnings Limit of £118 per week - and you have the coronavirus or are advised to self-isolate, you can now more easily make a claim for UC or new style Employment and Support Allowance.
+If you are not eligible for SSP - for example if you are self-employed or earning below the Lower Earnings Limit of £118 per week - and you have the coronavirus or are advised to self-isolate, you can now more easily make a claim for Universal Credit or Employment and Support Allowance.